 Events API

-API for event-based pipeline execution.
+API for event-driven pipeline execution.

 Overview